-The Affordable Care Act (also called ACA) says that insurance plans have to cover these services for everyone:
+The Health Insurance Marketplace (also called Marketplace) is an online resource that helps you find and compare health plans in your state.
+After the Affordable Care Act (also called ACA) passed, health care law says that insurance plans in the Marketplace have to cover these services for everyone:

 - Regular health checkups and preventive care services with no co-pay.
 No co-pay means you don’t have to pay each time you get health care, like for a visit to a health care provider.
 Preventive care includes things like vaccinations, screening tests and even birth control.
 These can help prevent certain health conditions or find them early so you can get started on treatment.

 - Ambulatory patient services (also called outpatient care).
 This is when you get care without having to stay in the hospital like checkups when you’re sick

 - Hospital care like surgery and overnight stays

 - Rehabilitative and habilitative services.
 These are services to help people with injuries, disabilities or chronic conditions.

 - Laboratory services like if you need a blood screening test done